 Table of Contents

 The first questions people usually ask about free software are "How does it work?
 What keeps a project running?
 Who makes the decisions?"
 I'm always dissatisfied with bland responses about meritocracy, the spirit of cooperation, code speaking for itself, etc. The fact is, the question is not easy to answer.
 Meritocracy, cooperation, and running code are all part of it, but they do little to explain how projects actually run on a day-to-day basis, and say nothing about how conflicts are resolved.

 There are various ways to achieve this kind of success.
 Some involve a formal governance structure, by which debates are resolved, new developers are invited in (and sometimes out), new features planned, and so on.
 Others involve less formal structure, but more personal self-restraint on the part of leaders, to produce an atmosphere of fairness that people can rely on as a de facto form of governance.
 Both ways lead to the same result: a sense of institutional permanence, supported by habits and procedures that are well understood by everyone who participates.
 These features are even more important in self-organizing systems than in centrally-controlled ones, because in self-organizing systems, everyone is conscious that a few bad apples can spoil the whole barrel, at least for a while.

 Forks, or rather the potential for forks, are the reason there are no true dictators in free software projects.
-This may seem like a surprising claim, considering how common it is to hear someone called the "dictator" or "tyrant" in a given open source project.
+This may seem like a surprising claim, considering how common it is to hear someone called the "dictator" (sometimes softened to "benevolent dictator") in a given open source project.
 But this kind of dictatorship is special, quite different from the conventional understanding of the word.
 Imagine a king whose subjects could copy his entire kingdom at any time and move to the copy to rule as they see fit.
 Would not such a king govern very differently from one whose subjects were bound to stay under his rule no matter what he did?